lsartori94/globant-bootcamps-node/exercises/chapter_7/storing.md

 ##### Building a non-persistent instance

 In order to create instances of defined classes just do as follows.
-Using the ```build``` -method will return an unsaved object, which you explicitly have to save.
+You might recognize the syntax if you coded Ruby in the past.
+Using the ```build```-method will return an unsaved object, which you explicitly have to save.

 ```
 const project = Project.build({